 What is speech recognition data?

 By speech recognition data, we mean audio recordings of human speech that are used to train a voice recognition system.
-This audio data is typically paired with a text transcription of the speech.
+This audio data is typically paired with a text transcription of the speech, and language service providers are well positioned to help.

 The audio and transcription are fed to a machine learning algorithm as training data so the system can learn how to identify the acoustics of certain speech sounds as well as the meaning behind the words.